DataBiosphere/bond/README.md

       job.
 However, deploying again is an important step because someone else may have triggered a `dev` deployment and we want to ensure that you understand the deployment process, the deployment tools are working properly, and that everything is working as intended.)
+- [ ] Check the [Release Protection Window Calendar](TODO) to make sure that it is safe for you to proceed with the release to production.
+- [ ] Notify the [#workbench-release](https://broadinstitute.slack.com/archives/C6DTFUCDD) Slack channel that you will
+      be releasing a new version of Bond to `alpha`, `staging`, and `prod` along with the link to the release version in Jira.
 - [ ] `alpha` deploy job succeeded and [manual test](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng/edit?ts=5e964fbe#) passed
 - [ ] `staging` deploy job succeeded and [manual test](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng/edit?ts=5e964fbe#) passed
 - [ ] `prod` deploy job succeeded and [manual test](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng/edit?ts=5e964fbe#) passed